seqafrica/zimbabwe-course/mydbfinder/README.md

 In the **Other** section you now find _three_ "My\*Finders":

- - MyKMAFinder: count kmer matches and optionally map your inputs to the reference database
+ - MyKMAFinder: count kmer matches and map inputs to your reference database (or vice versa)
- - MyDbFinder: align (using BLAST) your reads or contigs to your database
+ - MyDbFinder: align (using BLAST) reads or contigs to your database
  - MyKmerFinder: use the KmerFinder approach (kmer "intersection")

 Try each of these for your isolate (note with MyDbFinder set the coverage threshold to its lowest, possibly this is a bug).

+> **Command-line alternative for the daring**: instead of online tools,
+> try and do this using BLAST on your local computer.

 Pick one or more of these isolates to try: